myoungjun415/as_lora/README.md

 ## Data Download and Preprocessing

-To preprocess all GLUE-style language tasks used in the paper, run:
+To preprocess all language tasks and vision tasks used in the paper, run:

 ```bash
 python data/prepare_glue.py